kutaslab/merp2tbl/docs/usage.md

 baseline_tag: merp default
 experimenter_id: 17
 ```
-### tag sequences length > 1
+### Tag Sequences Length > 1
 must align 1-1 exactly with merp measurments in order (pick one of two formats)

 #### long tag
-column name on first line followed by a colon, row values on proceding lines with each item on a line preceded by 2 spaces, a hyphen, and 1 space
+> column name on first line followed by a colon

+> row values on proceding lines with each item on a line preceded by 2 spaces, a hyphen, and 1 space
 ```
 long_row_tag:
   - tagA